See a Doctor

 H1 Blocker Antihistamines

 H1 antihistamines can help to improve a wide variety of symptoms associated with mast cell instability (degranulation) including treating pruritus (itchy skin), flushing of the skin, headaches, and brain fog.
-Although typically used for typical allergies, antihistamines are known to treat a wide range of symptoms associated with the mast cell instability typical Mast Cell Disease (MCAD).2,3
+Although typically used for typical allergies, antihistamines are known to treat a wide range of symptoms associated with the mast cell instability typical in Mast Cell Disease (MCAD).2,3

 Second and third generation antihistamines should be trialed before 1st generation as they tend to be better tolerated by patients.
 Typically, it takes a few weeks of trial and error with each medication to identify which treatment option is most effective at controlling symptoms while minimizing side effects.
 Zyrtec is typically the first-line therapy, and it is frequently most effective when used every 12 hours (instead of every 24 hours) in dosages that are 2 to 3 times higher than the typical dose.
 Patients should consult with their doctor to identify the best treatment protocol.